ExpediaDotCom/haystack-opentelemetry-example/README.md

 ### Code Configuration

-In the provided example, we first need to create a configuration object
+In the provided example, a configuration object with the endpoint and service name information is created:
 ```
 ZipkinExporterConfiguration configuration =
             ZipkinExporterConfiguration